 In a sea of pumpkin-spiced everything recipes, I wanted to share some of my other healthy favorites with you.
 So often, pumpkin spice is full of sugar and artificial colors and flavors but there’s no need for that.
 You can so easily brighten up easy recipes with natural, anti-inflammatory fall favorites.
-I post about pumpkin a lot (lol) so make sure to try my Pumpkin Spice Waffles, Vegan Pumpkin Pie Parfaits, or Peanut Butter Pumpkin Smoothie.
+Other than this smoothie, some of my favorite pumpkin recipes include my Pumpkin Spice Waffles, Vegan Pumpkin Pie Parfaits, or Pumpkin Protein Smoothie.

 - 1/2 cup ice cubes